'Failed' COVIDSafe phone app scrapped

 The federal government has scrapped the COVIDSafe app as it is no longer being used for contact tracing.

-Touted as a pathway out of lockdown when launched two years ago, the app has now been dubbed a complete failure.
+Touted as a pathway out of lockdown when launched two years ago, the app has since been dubbed a complete failure.

-Only two positive COVID-19 cases were identified through the app since April 2020, which were not found by manual contact tracers.
+Only two positive COVID cases not otherwise found by manual tracers were identified through the app since April 2020.

-It only identified 17 close contacts that hadn’t already been identified manually.
+It also identified only 17 close contacts that hadn’t already been identified manually.

 There were a total 7.9 million registrations of the app in the month following its launch but less than 800 users consented to their data being added to the National COVIDSafe Data Store for contact tracing.